What to Expect at Your Next Diabetes Eye Exam

 What is a diabetes eye exam?

-Diabetes eye exams are usually performed by an optometrist or ophthalmologist who understands how diabetes affects the eyes.
+Diabetes-related eye exams are usually performed by an optometrist or ophthalmologist who understands how diabetes affects the eyes.
 The examinations are usually comprehensive, which means that many different parts of the eye and your vision are checked.1

-What is being checked during the eye exam?
+What happens during the eye exam?

 Why are diabetes eye exams important for me?

 Getting routine exams can catch any eye complications related to type 2 diabetes early.
-Early detection and prevention of worsening eye problems will protect your vision, your overall health, and independence.
-Poor vision can affect your ability to do important diabetes tasks, like preparing medication doses or checking your blood glucose levels.
+Early detection and prevention of worsening eye problems will protect your vision, your overall health, and your independence.
+Poor vision can affect your ability to do important diabetes tasks, like preparing drug doses or checking your blood glucose levels.
 It can also be severe enough to interfere with your ability to navigate your way through your home safely or do activities of daily living, like driving.

 What if my vision is blurry?